uclnj/rust-bitcoin-searcher/README.md

 It will create/check about 18406050000 addresses per hour.

+The --test menu option will calculate a known BTC test address by the hash in the application.
+If you place the output BTC address in your chunk file you can verify it's finding the address.

 ### Dependencies

 This project may require additional dependencies for handling Bitcoin address generation and validation.
 Ensure that you have the necessary crates specified in `Cargo.toml`.